derWhity/node-layered-config/README.md

 ```

+`getLayerNames()` returns the names of the layers inside the configuration ordered from highest to lowest priority.

 #### Environment variables

 You can also add environment variables from process.env by using a layer name of 'process.env'.
 In this case, the configuration data passed is an options object.

 These options are